-Independence of the evaluation function from program design and management is a core principle of USDA evaluation.
+Independence of the evaluation function from program implementation and management is a core principle of USDA evaluation.
 Independence helps to ensure both credible and objective evaluations.
-USDA supported evaluations should be conducted by people who are not involved in the design and implementation of the project and the evaluation process must be free from political influence and organizational pressure.
+USDA supported evaluations should be conducted by people who are not involved in the implementation and management of the project, and the evaluation process must be free from political influence and organizational pressure.
+For external evaluations, all evaluation team members will provide a signed statement attesting to a lack of conflict of interest, or disclosing any real or potential conflicts of interest.